 Graduate Programs for Higher Education: Ph.D. & M.Ed./M.A.
 Programs

 RIHE is currently offers two graduate programs in higher education: the doctorate (Ph.D.) and master’s (M.Ed./M.A.).
 These programs were originally established in 1986 as the first graduate programs for higher education research in Japan.
 RIHE’s programs have two main purposes: to train researchers in higher education and to educate university administrators and staff.
 The institute is actively developing programs to meet the needs of these two groups.
 Our programs are characterized by delivering basic foundation courses, followed by more challenging and detailed professional ones.
-By the 2018 academic year, seventy-two M.Ed./M.A. students and fifteen Ph.D. students from diverse backgrounds have completed RIHE programs.
+By the 2019 academic year, seventy-four M.Ed./M.A. students and fifteen Ph.D. students from diverse backgrounds have completed RIHE programs.